pgdogdev/docs/docs/features/sharding/manual-routing.md

     SELECT "users".* FROM "users" WHERE "email" = $1 /* pgdog_shard: 0 */
     ```

 Others make it more difficult, but still possible.
-For example, Laravel has a [plugin](https://github.com/spatie/laravel-sql-commenter) to make it work while SQLAlchemy makes you write a bit of [code](https://github.com/sqlalchemy/sqlalchemy/discussions/11115).
+For example, Laravel has a [plugin](https://github.com/spatie/laravel-sql-commenter) to make it work, while SQLAlchemy makes you write a bit of [code](https://github.com/sqlalchemy/sqlalchemy/discussions/11115).
 Django appears to have a [plugin](https://google.github.io/sqlcommenter/python/django/).

-While this approach works, it's always best to try [automatic routing](query-routing.md) first.
-It's more convenient and less error-prone.

 ### Usage in Rails